 The English midfielder made his debut in the home defeat against Manchester United on the opening day of the 2016/17 Premier League season, while also making appearances in victories over Morecambe, Middlesbrough and Sunderland.

 Cook also stood out in his final appearance of the season in the 2-1 win over Burnley at home, playing a magnificent over the top pass from his own half to assist Junior Stanislas in getting the opening goal of the game.

-The summer of 2017 though proved to be one of the best in his career.
-He captained the England under-20 side to a stunning World Cup victory in South Korea, becoming the first captain to lift a World Cup trophy for the Three Lions in 51 years.
+Cook has also represented England at U16s right through to U21s level and in the summer of 2017 he captained the England under-20 side to a stunning World Cup victory in South Korea, becoming the first captain to lift a World Cup trophy for the Three Lions in 51 years.

 This international recognition was continued with a first senior call up in November 2017 and a debut for Gareth Southgate's side when he came off the bench in a March friendly with Italy at Wembley and was later placed on the standby list for England's 2018 World Cup squad at the season's end.